calummedlock/Password-Generator/README.md

 ## Deployment

-The app is deployed on GitHub pages: [https://calummedlock.github.io/password-generator/](https://calummedlock.github.io/password-generator/)
+The app is deployed on GitHub pages: [Visit the Page](https://calummedlock.github.io/Password-Generator/)

 ## Licence